10/2009

 Can you see this train wreck coming?

-To be certain, I am not the best at "the demo" - and I think those who are, commit way too much time, standing at the machine, learning the myriad of never used functions.
+To be certain, I am not the best at "the demo" - and I think those who are, commit way too much time, standing at the machine, learning the myriad of never-used functions.

 I loathe copier training disguised as "sales" training - you know the ones - all speeds and feeds and why this guy's toner is more round than that one's...gag.

-I've scanned coffee stained UPS Red shipping tickets through many Canon ADF's and received 99% hit OCR rates.
+I've scanned coffee-stained UPS Red shipping tickets through many Canon ADFs and received 99% hit OCR rates.

 Who hasn't had a toner bottle explode while showing how "easy it is" to replace?

-Yes, I have even "made up" a flip-chart presentation while that damn space shuttle icon prepared for and finally launched(Konica/Minolta) because some goody-goody, decided to power down the unit 10 minutes before my client arrived.
+Yes, I have even "made up" a flip-chart presentation while that damn space shuttle icon was prepared for and finally launched(Konica/Minolta) because some goody-goody, decided to power down the unit 10 minutes before my client arrived.

 So yeah, I can dance through most anything.
 Most.

-Are you printing .PDF's, and if so, can you send me a file ahead of the demo, so we can be prepared?
+Are you printing PDFs, and if so, can you send me a file ahead of the demo, so we can be prepared?
 And what about envelopes?

 Do you need and will you need to see 11x17, in color?